By Patra Frame

 Evaluate your military education in civilian terms via the "Transfer Guide.

 There are tests available to help you identify your strengths too.
 Check out what is available to you via TAP.
-Take a look at Job-Hunt’s section on career assessments.

 The next step is to decide upon your goals.
 This takes thought and focus.